On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Polyak-Lojasiewicz Inequality and Exponential Convergence

 \end{proof} With this result, we managed to bound from above all of our quantities by functions of $dv_t$.\\

-\textbf{On the derivative of our velocity field.} The following arguments are found in \cite[Sections 2.4.2,3]{majda_bertozzi_2001}.
-The kernel $G_2 \coloneqq d_x \grad G$ is homogeneous of degree -N. Because of this, the singularity at the diagonal cannot be integrated.
-However it has mean-value zero and defines a singular integral operator through the convolution
+\textbf{On the derivative of our velocity field.} The following arguments are presented in \cite[Sections 2.4.2,3]{majda_bertozzi_2001}.
+The kernel $G_2 \coloneqq d_x \grad G$ is homogeneous of degree -N. Due to this, the singularity at the diagonal cannot be integrated.
+However, it has mean-value zero and defines a singular integral operator through the convolution: